antarctica/bas-style-kit-docs/CHANAGELOG.md

 * [site] Improving licensing statement in footer
 * [project] Updating copyright date
 * [project] Refactoring Terraform configuration into a single set of configuration files
+* [project] 'develop' branch changed to 'master' branch to fit with GitLab conventions

 ### Removed